OpenZeppelin/nile/README.md

 📦 Registering deployment as my_contract in localhost.deployments.txt
 ```

-A few things to notice here:
+A few things to note here:

-1. `nile deploy <contract_name>` looks for an artifact with the same name
+- `nile deploy <contract_name>` looks for an artifact with the same name.
-2. This created a `localhost.deployments.txt` file storing all data related to my deployment
+- This creates or updates the `localhost.deployments.txt` file storing all data related to deployments.
-3. The `--alias` parameter lets me create a unique identifier for future interactions, if no alias is set then the contract's address can be used as identifier
+- The `--alias` parameter creates a unique identifier for future interactions, if no alias is set then the contract's address can be used as identifier.
-4. By default Nile works on local, but you can use the `--network` parameter to interact with `mainnet`, `goerli`, `goerli2`, `integration`, and the default `localhost`.
+- By default Nile works on local, but you can use the `--network` parameter to interact with `mainnet`, `goerli`, and the default `localhost`.
-5. By default, the ABI corresponding to the contract will be registered with the deployment.
+- By default, the ABI corresponding to the contract will be registered with the deployment.
 To register a different ABI file, use the `--abi` parameter.
+- `--track` and `--debug` flags can be used to watch the status of the deployment transaction.
+See `status` below for a complete description.

 ### `setup`